viktoriamahrberg/first-project/README.md

 * **About section:**
     * The About section is for the user to read into who he is and be intruiged to visit the exhibition.
     * The About section is also featuring a photo of the photographer himself.
+    * An audio snippet has been added with controls

 ![About section](assets/css/media/pop-up-exhibition-about.png)